I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbspec/ns-usbspec-_usb_endpoint_descriptor.md

 `bEndpointAddress`

 Specifies the USB-defined endpoint address.
 The four low-order bits specify the endpoint number.
 The high-order bit specifies the direction of data flow on this endpoint: 1 for in, 0 for out.

+`bmAttributes`

+The two low-order bits specify the endpoint type, one of USB_ENDPOINT_TYPE_CONTROL, USB_ENDPOINT_TYPE_ISOCHRONOUS, USB_ENDPOINT_TYPE_BULK, or USB_ENDPOINT_TYPE_INTERRUPT.

+`wMaxPacketSize`

+Specifies the maximum packet size that can be sent from or to this endpoint.

 `bInterval`